Sue: Has Johnny Byrne written for Doctor Who before?

 The Doctor obliges and Omega pops his clogs.

-Sue: He’s made of tiny fireworks.
+Sue: Ooh, he’s made of tiny fireworks.
 That’s nice.

-The episode concludes when Tegan rejoins the TARDIS crew.
+The story concludes with Tegan rejoining the TARDIS crew.
 The look on the Doctor’s face says it all, really.

-The credits roll and Sue has a question:
+As the credits roll, Sue has a question.

 Sue: What happened to Colin and Robin?
-We didn’t say goodbye to them.
+We didn’t get to say goodbye to them.

 Me: Don’t worry, they’ll be back in the next story.
 Oops, sorry, that was meant to be a surprise.

 Sue: I really enjoyed that.
 The location was excellent, I could follow most of the plot and I can even forgive the silly chicken.
-Okay, I can’t forgive the silly chicken, but the rest of it rattled along at a fair old pace and it definitely had its moments.
-I’ve seen a lot worse.
+Okay, I can’t forgive the silly chicken, but it definitely had its moments.
+Yeah, I’ve seen worse.